saberamini/HadoopMultiNodeSetup/README.md

 > ssh slave01

-Type yes for any prompts.
-You should be able to SSH without any password requests.
+Type yes for any prompts.  <b>You should be able to SSH without any password requests</b>.
+If you get a password request, despite having a public authorization key, this generally means that your permissions on the directory or files are incorrect.
+Your permission for your user directory (hduser) and .ssh folder (among others) must be 700 or 755 (read, write and execute privileges for the host, read only for everyone else).
+See the issue being discussed <a href="https://unix.stackexchange.com/questions/36540/why-am-i-still-getting-a-password-prompt-with-ssh-with-public-key-authentication"> here </a>

 ## Update your configuration files